 How Long Do I Have to Sue for Premises Liability?

 If you sustained serious injuries or property damage in an accident on someone else’s property in Las Vegas, you might ask, “what is the statute of limitations on premises liability?”
-You have two years to sue for premises liability if you got injured in a premises liability accident on someone else’s property.
+You have two years to sue for premises liability in Nevada if you got injured in a premises liability accident on someone else’s property.

 The filing deadline extends to three years for damage to property arising from the accident.
 Perhaps you did not sustain any injuries, but you damaged your expensive laptop, cell phone, watch, or jewelry.
 The statute of limitations for both cases begins on the date when the accident happened.